The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - Requires Verizon Connect Reveal

-Verizon Connect, one of the biggest fleet management software providers around, sells a dash cam that integrates perfectly with the rest of its services.
-Fleets that are just getting set up would do well to invest in Verizon Connect's platform Reveal, as the combined impact of its dash cams, GPS tracking, ELD compliance, fuel management, asset tracking, field service management, and more, can transform business efficiency for a real boost in customer service, and profits.
+Overview: Verizon Connect, one of the best fleet management software providers around, sells a dash cam that integrates perfectly with the rest of its services.
+Fleets that are just getting set up would do well to invest in Verizon Connect’s platform Reveal, as the combined impact of its dash cams, GPS tracking, ELD compliance, fuel management, asset tracking, field service management, and more, can transform business efficiency for a real boost in customer service, and profits.

-Top features include:
+Top features

 - 720p HD